draktuls/draktuls.github.io/content/blog/_index.md

 ---

 {{< lead >}}
-Mixup of my thoughts, CTF writeups or other knowledge dumps
+Mixup of my thoughts, CTF writeups or other knowledge dumps I would like to share
 {{< /lead >}}

 You can also filter the blog posts based on [`tags`](/tags)